Owner: @Marcin Pawlowski

 1. During the session $s$:

-1. The DA node performs a sampling for every new block $b$, where $b$ is the block number, it receives and for an old block $b-S$, where $b-S$ is the block number, for every new block received.
+4. The DA node performs sampling for every new block $b$ it receives (where $b$ is the block number), and for an old block $b-S$ for every new block received (where $b-S$ is the old block number).
 Here $S=4320$ is the length of the session.

-1. The node selects at random (without replacement) 20 out of 2048 subnetworks (the motivation for selecting 20 can be found here: ‣).
+1. The node selects at random (without replacement) 20 out of 2048 subnetworks (the motivation for selecting 20 can be found here: Analysis of Sampling Strategy).
 We note that the set of nodes selected does not have to be the same for old and new blocks.

 2. The node connects to a random node in each of the selected subnetworks.
-If a node does not respond to a sampling request, then another node is selected from the same subnetwork and the latter is repeated until success (or a specified limit is reached).
+If a node does not respond to a sampling request, then another node is selected from the same subnetwork and the sampling request is repeated until success is achieved or a specified limit is reached.

 2. During the session $s+1$: